 But Thap pagoda is located west of But Thap village, in Tri Qua ward.
 Thap But pagoda is one of the most famous pagodas in Vietnam.
 The architectural complex still retains many relics of the 17th century.
 The temple’s Buddha hall is almost the same as that of an ancient Vietnamese temple, consisting of 10 houses located on a long axis of more than 100 meters

-Inside, there are various valuable ancient objects and statues which are considered to be Vietnamese masterpieces of 17th century wood carving.
-Among them are the They Tien Dong Do Lich Dai statue and Guanyin statue with one thousand eyes and one thousand arms, made in 1656 and symbolizing the reverence of both religion and beauty.
+Inside, there are various valuable ancient objects and statues considered Vietnamese masterpieces of 17th-century wood carving.
+Among them are the They Tien Dong Do Lich Dai statue and the Guanyin statue with one thousand eyes and one thousand arms, made in 1656 and symbolizing the reverence of both religion and beauty.

 Vinh Nghiem Pagoda

 Vinh Nghiem Pagoda, also known as Duc La Pagoda, is an ancient pagoda in Duc La village, Tan An ward, Bac Ninh province, Vietnam.
 Vinh Nghiem Pagoda dates back to the beginning of the Ly Thai To period (1010-1028).
-The pagoda was built on a southeast axis, consisting of 4 blocks: Thien Duong Palace, Thuong Dien Palace, the first Patriarch’s house, the bell tower, the second Patriarch’s house and a number of other structures.
+The pagoda was built along a southeast axis, comprising 4 blocks: Thien Duong Palace, Thuong Dien Palace, the first Patriarch’s house, the bell tower, the second Patriarch’s house, and a number of other structures.

-In the pagoda, there are many statues of the Dharma, all kinds of statues: Buddha statues, statues of the Truc Lam lineage’s ancestors, statues of later ancestors, Dharma protectors, Arhat statues…The pagoda is recognized as a Buddhist center, a place to train monks for the whole country, the birthplace of the Three Patriarchs of the Truc Lam Zen sect of Vietnamese Buddhism.
-This is a place to store ancient wooden scriptures from 700 years ago, an extremely valuable ancient book store.
+In the pagoda, there are many statues of the Dharma, including Buddha statues, statues of the Truc Lam lineage’s ancestors, statues of later ancestors, Dharma protectors, and Arhat statues…The pagoda is recognized as a Buddhist center, a place to train monks for the whole country, and the birthplace of the Three Patriarchs of the Truc Lam Zen sect of Vietnamese Buddhism.
+This is a place to store ancient wooden scriptures dating back 700 years, an extremely valuable ancient bookstore.
 In 2015, the pagoda was recognized as a special national monument

 Bo Da Pagoda

-Bo Da Pagoda is located on Phuong Hoang Mountain (Bo Da Son), north of Cau River, in Van Ha ward.
+Bo Da Pagoda is located on Phuong Hoang Mountain (Bo Da Son), north of the Cau River, in Van Ha ward.
 Bo Da Pagoda is one of the most unique pagodas in the region, a major Buddhist center of the Truc Lam Yen Tu Zen sect.
-The pagoda was recognized as a special national monument in 2016 and the Buddhist scriptures carved on wood preserved in the pagoda are considered the oldest of the Lam Te Zen sect.
-Bo Pagoda is one of the places that still preserves the original traditional Vietnamese architecture.
+The pagoda was designated a special national monument in 2016, and the Buddhist scriptures carved on wood and preserved in the pagoda are considered the oldest of the Lam Te Zen sect.
+Bo Pagoda is one of the places that still preserves traditional Vietnamese architecture.

-The pagoda has a unique and different architecture compared to traditional pagodas in Northern Vietnam, the most beautiful and largest tower garden in Vietnam, many valuable antiques and a rich treasure of Han – Nom heritage.
-Nearly 100 interconnected rooms were built with folk materials such as baked bricks, tiles, ceramic coffins, and the surrounding walls were made of earth.
-The walls, gates and some structures were built with rammed earth in the style of rammed earth, creating a quiet, close-to-the-Northern countryside.
+The pagoda has a unique architecture compared to traditional pagodas in Northern Vietnam, the most beautiful and largest tower garden in Vietnam, many valuable antiques, and a rich treasure of Han-Nom heritage.
+Nearly 100 interconnected rooms were built with folk materials such as baked bricks, tiles, and ceramic coffins, and the surrounding walls were made of earth.
+The walls, gates, and some structures were built with rammed earth, creating a quiet, close-to-the-Northern-countryside feel.

 Eco-tourism areas